johnoh26/today-i-learned/README.md

 1) 1 TIL from a Tech Tuesday article or few pages in a book
 2) 1 commit to side project (changed from 1 leetcode on Feb 10)

+3/7 M - Stored procedures
+- use stored procedures as they are faster, can group multiple operations into an atomic transaction.
+- can create a role that have access to certain sprocs and this way a user can't see or alter tables unless they can do those using sprocs.
+- cons: business logic in DB access layer and no version control.

 3/4 F
 - angular change detection basically happens when there is an async operation done.
 - angular has 2 change detections: default or OnPush.
 OnPush only updates the template if the data has changed.